 So, how do I keep my service dog or service dog in training from washing out?
 The answer is one that nobody ever really wants to hear – it is impossible to predict a wash out.
 There is no guarantee that even the most perfect puppy or the most suitable dog will graduate on to become a full service dog, and even the most ‘bomb-proofed’ service dog has potential to wash out.
 But there are certain methods you can use to try and help you and your dog or puppy be as successful as possible:

 – Work closely with a professional trainer and/or dog behaviorist.
-Its always helpful to get a second opinion from an outside perspective, and especially when you’re stumped on how to train something.
+Its always helpful to get a second opinion from an outside perspective, and especially when you’re picking your future candidate or stumped on how to train something.

 – Take training slow.
 “Slow is fast.”
 Make a sticky note of it if you need to (it helps).
 It takes an average of about 2 years for a service dog to fully complete training.
 You have plenty of time to take it slow, trust me.